oaeproject/puppet-hilary/README.md

 ### Local machine / Vagrant

-It's possible to get OAE up and running on your local machine with Vagrant and VirtualBox by following these steps:
+It's possible to get OAE up and running on your local machine using [Vagrant(http://www.vagrantup.com)] by following these steps:

 #### Preparation